 - Exchange of expertise and placement of competitive researchers at ARMI for doctoral or postdoctoral programs.

 ARMI’s mission is to seek the best researchers from around the world.
-Consistent with this goal, there are several scholarship and fellowship programs available in Australia and South America to support exchange of South American students and researchers.
-The Ciência sem Fronterias scholarship program has already attracted early career researchers including Hozana Castillo from Brazil, who have had a rewarding experience at ARMI.
+Consistent with this goal, several scholarships and fellowship programs are available in Australia and South America to support the exchange of South American students and researchers.
+The Ciência sem Fronterias scholarship program has already attracted early career researchers, including Hozana Castillo from Brazil, who have had a rewarding experience at ARMI.

 ARMI welcomes potential students – please contact with Jane McCausland, Student Program Manager.